 When it comes to shopper research, both methods have their place.
 Let’s break down the pros and cons for the two different methods:

-- More immersive – by far the number one reason to use an HMD is to feel like you are fully present in a store or shelf simulation.
+- More immersive – by far the number one reason to use an HMD is to feel like you are fully present in a store environment or shelf simulation.
 It is the most immersive way to interact with a virtual store.

-- Captive Audience Attention - HMDs can provide 2-3x the mission duration than traditional web-based surveys, because they generate a more Unique and novel experience than the average survey respondent gets.
-These tests generally take place in a central location with higher rewards incentives as well, leading to an expected higher interview length.
+- Captive Audience Attention - HMDs can provide 2-3x the mission duration than traditional web-based surveys, because they generate a more unique and novel experience than the average survey respondent gets.
+These customer experience tests generally take place in a central location with higher rewards incentives as well, leading to an expected higher interview length.
 This allows for multiple category shopping or longer way-finding methodologies that can answer more complex questions.

 - High correlation to the real world – shoppers behave just as they would in a physical world shopping trip, with correlations at .91 or higher when compared against physical store tests.

 - Limited sample size – HMDs are not yet ubiquitous, so most consumers today do not already own their own virtual reality goggles.
 You could run these tests in the homes of those that do have a headset but very few brands or retailers consider video gamers their only audience.
 The leads to central location testing where sample sizes are much lower, more costly and more time consuming.

 - Expensive – The price of VR headsets have come down in the last decade, but they are still expensive, and require more expensive computers to run them.
 Their central location nature of testing adds substantial cost as well.

 - Lengthy training – Training someone to use VR headsets can be time-consuming, especially for someone who has no prior experience with virtual.

 - Large sample size – everyone has a PC, so the pool of shoppers to conduct research from is massive, in the multi-millions.